-Criteria JORC Code explanation Commentary measurement tools or systems used.
-Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+Criteria JORC Code explanation Commentary obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. from initial samples the 1m samples from the interval were collected and submitted to the laboratory for drying, pulverising and sub sampling for assay.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
 RC drilling was carried out using face sampling reverse circulation hammers.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 RC recoveries were measured qualitatively and poor recoveries recorded in the sampling sheets.
 Standard drilling techniques such as cleaning cyclones each rod and hole conditioning to maintain good sample quality were used.
 No recovery issues noted so no relationship between recovery and grade or sample bias known.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 All RC chips were geologically logged in their entirety.
 The logs are sufficiently detailed to support Mineral Resource estimation.
 Logged criteria included lithology, alteration, alteration intensity, veining, weathering, grainsize and sulphides.
 Geological logging is qualitative in nature, although percentages of veins or sulphides present were estimated.
 Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
+Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 For RC drilling samples were riffle split at the rig after passing through a conventional cyclone.
 An initial sample was taken by spear sampling the reject piles to form a 4m (FRC series) or 10m (SFRC series) composite.
 All techniques are appropriate for collecting statistically unbiased samples.
-Duplicates were collected every 10
+Duplicates were collected every 10 composite samples to ensure representivity, with duplicates also collected from the 1m split samples.